hatmotu/virtual-enterprise-it/README.md

+⚠️ Attention: This Document will soon be outdated as I will move to goals represented by skills tested in *AZ-800: Administering Windows Server Hybrid Core Infrastructure* exam.
+[Study progress for Exam AZ-800: Administering Windows Server Hybrid Core Infrastructure](https://github.com/hatmotu/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure---Study-Progress)

 # Demo Company Network Lab

 This repository documents a **virtual demo company network** built with Hyper-V to simulate a small corporate IT environment.